K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 ![054]

 #### <div id='3-2-4-4'/> 3.2.4.4.
 Import Saved Objects
-Click "Import" button.
+Click the "Import" button.
 ![055]

 Click the object file from the directory and click the "Open" button.
 ![056]

 #### <div id='3-2-4-5'/> 3.2.4.5.
 Delete Saved Objects
-- Delete from object list
+- Delete from the object list
 Select object from object list of "Dashboards" / "Searches" / "Visualization"(①), click ② icon.
 ![057]